“Should we just rip it up?”

 Typical II Claim Fact Patterns:

-- A designer for a snack food innovator incorporates what it believes is a free “Creative Commons” image on back panel of package without noticing that the license prohibited adaptation.
+- A designer for a snack food innovator incorporates what it believes is a free “Creative Commons” image on the back panel of a package without noticing that the license prohibited adaptation.

 - A summer intern pulls photos from a Google image search to use in mockups for company’s social media campaign.
 Before launch, the company pays licenses fees for commercial use, however, due to an intern error, one unlicensed photo from the original mockup falls through the cracks and ends up on Facebook.
 Once discovered, the post is taken down, but remains available in cached searches.